mjxxx1/Dividend-Scanner/README.md

 1. ### About project

    Dividend-Scanner is my non-commercial pet project.
-It allow user to send requests to
+It allow user to send requests to server in order to retrieve data which would help in taking a investments decisions.

 2. ### Technologies